cseanburns/electronic_resource_mgmt/src/14-evaluation-statistics.md

 The main weakness with Zou's method is that it seems to me to be highly dependent on Zou doing the work.
 If Zou leaves their library, then this customized analysis might not last.
-Still, it's good to know that if you have an interest in developing skills with systems administration, with various other technologies, and with some basic scripting language, this kind of thing, and more, is possible.
+Still, it's good to know that if you have an interest in developing skills with systems administration, with other technologies, and with some basic scripting language, this kind of thing, and more, is possible.

 ## Getting Creative

-[Smith & Arneson (2017)][smith2017] detail very creative and fun ways to collect usage data about resource usage when vendors do not provide usage data.
+[Smith & Arneson (2017)][smith2017] detail creative and fun ways to collect usage data about resource usage when vendors do not provide usage data.
 In the first part of this article, Smith describes how they analyzed their link resolver reports to infer what users were accessing in their collections.
 Arneson's section describes using a Linux file search utility called [grep][grep] to construct search queries of the EZproxy logs